 Interstingly, ICE-SEARCH also showcases its efficacy in identifying less predictive feature sets, with its test and validation accuracies averaging rankings of 963.8 and 977.0, respectively.
 This highlights ICE-SEARCH's dual capability in distinguishing between effective and ineffective feature sets.
 This demonstrates its capacity to identify poor feature sets from a baseline of effective ones, thereby implying its effectiveness in uncovering high-quality feature sets even when starting with a low-quality initial population.

-To test this hypothesis, we replace the feature sets chosen by the four methods in the initial pool with four sets of lower accuracy.
-The training, validation, and testing accuracies of the four methods are provided in \textbf{Table}~\ref{tab:bad_start_initialize}.
-As shown in \textbf{Table}~\ref{tab:RANK_STROKE_XGB_PHI2}, these suboptimal feature sets achieve average validation and test accuracy rankings of 38.2 and 1.6 respectively.
+To test this hypothesis, we replace the feature sets chosen by the four traditional feature selection methods with four sets with lower accuracy.
+The training, validation, and testing accuracies of the four feature sets are provided in \textbf{Table}~\ref{tab:bad_start_initialize} in Appendix ~\ref{appendix:poor_init}.
+As shown in \textbf{Table}~\ref{tab:PopIni_ICESEARCH}, these suboptimal feature sets achieve average validation and test accuracy rankings of 38.2 and 1.6, respectively.
 The results indicate ICE-SEARCH's ability to target effect feature sets from a baseline of ineffective ones, thus underpinning ICE-SEARCH's robustness against poor initial feature set selection methods.

 \textbf{Table}~\ref{tab:ACC_STROKE_XGB_PHI2} presents the test accuracies and their corresponding rankings for four FS methods and ICE-SEARCH.
 We note that ICE-SEARCH ranks first in three out of five seeds, outperforming/matching the other four FS methods.
 Remarkably, within the results, ICE-SEARCH's $4^{th}$ and $3^{rd}$ iterations are highlighted as the superior feature sets in seed 43 and 45, respectively.
 This suggests that not only is ICE-SEARCH $1^{st}$ highly effective, but all top five feature sets identified through the ICE-SEARCH algorithm hold significant value.